-Business Food Waste Requirement distribution \$426.00 Supports purchase of containers for the Business Food Waste Requirement.
+Business Food Waste Requirement supplies distribution \$426.00 Supports implementation of the Business Food Waste Requirement.

 3. City and Metro recognize that the Metro and Local Government Annual Waste Reduction Program is a multi-year program and that future rounds of funding will depend in part on City's performance in implementing program activities during the term of this contract.